spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 # How to port a native Unreal project to the Unreal GDK

-> This workflow is very subject to change.
-We're aware that it's not optimized, and one of our priorities is to improve iteration times.

 ## Prerequisites

 <%(TOC)%>

 Follow the [setup guide]({{urlRoot}}/setup-and-installing) to the end of **Setting up the Unreal GDK module and Starter Project** > **Cloning**.
-> To speed up build times, install IncrediBuild, FastBuild, or another build distributor.
+> To speed up build times we recommend installing IncrediBuild, FastBuild, or another build distributor.

 ## Glossary
 `<ProjectRoot>` - The root folder of your Unreal project.